 Just down the road to the south of this monument is the Baslicon Dolmen, also connected in legend to this invasion story.

 In local lore there are other stories told of the origin of the stone alignment.
 Schoolteacher Michael Dineen, in a 1979 audio interview (below left), said that the stones were a memorial to children lost in a fire a thousand years earlier.
 His neighbor Michael Moriarty claimed that from the position of the standing stones you can spot two other groups of stones across the lake.
 From the stories collected by schoolchildren interviewing their elders in a 1937-38 government project, one local man reported that the stones were “…supposed to have been built by a blind Firbolg and his wife in one night.”5

-While there is only faint evidence to be seen now, at the end of the nineteenth century there were sufficient stones remaining for an antiquarian to fully describe the ritual enclosure with the Eightercua Alignment at its apex. (see diagram at right).
-In fact, the investigators considered the enclosure to be the principal unifying monument of the site, which also included the ruins of a small church, called Templenakilla, and other building foundations beneath the hill of the stone alignment.6
+While there is only faint evidence to be seen now, at the end of the nineteenth century there were sufficient stones remaining for an antiquarian to fully describe the ritual enclosure with the Eightercua Alignment at its apex.
+See the diagram, below right, and the aerial view within the VR environment at the top of the page.
+The investigators considered the enclosure to be the principal unifying monument of the site, which also included the ruins of a small church, called Templenakilla, and other building foundations beneath the hill of the stone alignment.6

 The partial excavation of the enclosure described in 1902 by P. J. Lynch revealed evidence of a roughly circular wall structure, with a diameter of approximately 15.2 m (50 ft), with what may have been a ceremonial entrance.
 He also determined that a stone standing on its edge was the support for an “altar-table.”
 It was clear to the investigator that stones had been removed and the rampart leveled.
 One of the standing stones showed evidence of an attempt to quarry it for another use.7